 Affirmation in Lieu of Oath

 Courts are no longer so strict about ensuring that oaths contain a religious element.
-For centuries, Quakers declined to swear an oath before God.
+For centuries, Quakers declined to swear an oath before God, because of an admonition by Jesus Christ to “Swear not at all; neither by heaven … nor by the earth …” (Matt.
+5:34-37).
 As a result, a witness can choose to affirm, rather than swear an oath.

 An affirmation is a secular variant of the oath.
 It is a declaration made, promising to tell the truth, without any reference to a deity or sacred object.